Covid 19 Delta outbreak: Two deaths, 95 new community cases one week in traffic light system - NZ Herald

 A new case in Christchurch brings the total active cases in Canterbury to six - they are directly linked to a case reported at the weekend.
 The person is being transferred to an MIQ facility.

-A total of 89 per cent of Kiwis are now fully vaccinated.
+A total of 89 per cent of Kiwis are now fully vaccinated; 94 per cent have had at least one dose of the vaccine.

+Just 325 people need to get their first jab in the Whanganui DHB area to reach the first-dose milestone of 90 per cent.

+Tairāwhiti DHB needs just 266 more people to get their first vaccination to reach 90 per cent first-doses.

 Read More